juhalehtonen/wall_ex/README.md

 A simple multi-user drawing canvas built with Elixir & Phoenix.

-Uses websockets through Phoenix Channels to synchronize drawing in soft real-time amongst users, and stores drawings in ETS to serve existing drawings to new users.
+Uses WebSockets through Phoenix Channels to synchronize drawing in soft real-time amongst users, and stores drawings in ETS to serve existing drawings to new users when they open the canvas in their browser.

 ## Deployment

 Deployment is done with Heroku (see `Procfile` and `app.json` for configuration).
-You'll also need to configure the URL in `config/prod.exs`.
+Currently you'll also need to configure the URL in `config/prod.exs`.

 ## To start your Phoenix server: